Boondocking with Bambi: 2 Weeks of Solar-Powered Living

-My portable 180-watt ZAMP solar panel was $750, which I considered a very reasonable investment.
+My portable 180-watt Zamp solar panel was $750, which I considered a very reasonable investment.
 I also kept my stock wet batteries, mostly because I’m a fan of using what I have.
-Until I gained some actual solar living experience and figured out how my batteries performed, I saw no reason to upgrade.
+Until I gain some actual solar living experience and figure out how my batteries perform, I see no reason to upgrade.

-My Bambi is ZAMP Solar Ready.
-Newer Airstreams like mine come pre-wired with a “ZAMP ready” sidewall port, which is an adapter that the panels plug straight into.
-It’s no fuss, plug and play easy.
+My Bambi is Zamp Solar Ready.
+Newer Airstreams like mine come pre-wired with a “Zamp ready” sidewall port, which is an adapter that the panels plug straight into.
+It’s plug and play easy.

 Yes, you can buy other brands of solar panels and still use this port but it requires some electrical work to reverse polarity.
-I have enough projects already without adding electrician to my to do list.
-Plug and play sounded easy and it was, so I bought ZAMP.
+I have enough projects already and don’t want to be an electrician yet.
+Plug and play sounded easy and it was, so I bought Zamp.

 Solar power cliff notes.